German and Swiss markets underperform flat European bourses

 By Sudip Kar-Gupta

-LONDON, Aug 4 A drop in the German and Swiss stock exchanges weighed on European shares on Monday, as the economic impact of sanctions against Russia offset some relief over a Banco Espirito Santo rescue deal.
+LONDON, Aug 4 The German and Swiss stock markets were the worst performers in Europe on Monday, as the impact of sanctions against Russia held back equities and offset some relief over a Banco Espirito Santo rescue deal.

-The latest Sentix survey showed an unexpected slide in euro zone sentiment in July as investors saw the latest European Union sanctions on Moscow weighing particularly on Europe's largest economy, Germany.
+The latest Sentix survey of euro zone sentiment showed an unexpected slump in July as new EU sanctions on Moscow weighed on growth expectations, particularly in Europe's largest economy Germany, which has a large exposure to Russia.

-Western powers stepped up sanctions against Russia after a Malaysian passenger plane was shot down last month over eastern Ukraine where Kiev's forces are fighting pro-Russian separatists.
+Western powers stepped up sanctions against Russia after 298 people were killed on July 17 when a Malaysian passenger plane was shot down over rebel-held territory in eastern Ukraine, where Kiev's forces are fighting pro-Russian separatists.

-Adidas issued a profit warning last week, blaming its exposure to a weak Russian market, and brokerage Berenberg cut its rating on the sportswear company to "hold" from "buy".
+Adidas issued a profit warning last week, blaming its exposure to a weak Russian market, and brokerage Berenberg cut its rating on the sportsware company to "hold" from "buy".

-"Germany stands to lose more than most in case of additional sanctions against Russia," said SteppenWolf Capital's chief investment officer Phoebus Theologites.
+"Germany stands to lose more than most in case of additional sanctions against Russia," said SteppenWolf Capital chief investment officer Phoebus Theologites.

 SWISS BANKS

-Switzerland's benchmark SMI index declined 1.3 percent, with shares in its two biggest banks - UBS and Credit Suisse - near their lowest levels in about a year.
+Switzerland's benchmark SMI index fell 1.2 percent, with shares in the two biggest banks - UBS and Credit Suisse - near their lowest levels in about a year.

+Traders said the banks were suffering from a continuation of negative momentum from last week, when the Zurich stock exchange was closed for a public holiday on Friday.

 Regulators have been investigating trading units of both over the last year.
 Both banks say they are cooperating with the investigations.

-Switzerland effectively ended its banking secrecy in May by agreeing to join other countries in sharing tax information, once a standard method is agreed.
+Switzerland effectively ended its banking secrecy in May by agreeing to join other countries in sharing tax information, once a standard method of sharing is agreed.

 "Switzerland has abandoned its banks.
 The banks are going to struggle," said Theologites.